Farmland Access Initiative

 To help address the challenge of land access, the Western Pennsylvania Conservancy is working to acquire several farm properties that are highly suitable for diverse, small-scale agricultural operations and are easily accessible to the Pittsburgh market.
 After properties are acquired, we will work closely with farmers and help them lease the land.

 We will solicit proposals from farmers who desire to lease the properties, will evaluate these proposals, and will select farmers to lease each property based on the suitability of their proposal for our program.
 Local partners will play a key role in assisting the Conservancy in selecting tenants for the farms acquired.
 Long-term leases will be developed to ensure that the farmers can rely on the availability of land while developing their farm operations.
 Read the press release announcing this initiative.
-Please see the current request for proposals below.

 For each parcel that is acquired, the Conservancy will incorporate a “whole farm” management approach, developing plans for each farm that will identify areas for protection, such as stream buffers, wetlands or high quality habitat and will work with the farmers to develop soil conservation plans for the agricultural portions of the property.